Moral psychology: Moral foundations theory

 The five foundations theory are both a nativist and cultural-psychological theory.
 Modern moral psychology concedes that "morality is about protecting individuals" and focuses primarily on issues of justice (harm/care and fairness/reciprocity).
 Their research found that "justice and related virtues...make up half of the moral world for liberals, while justice-related concerns make up only one fifth of the moral world for conservatives".
 Liberals value harm/care and fairness/reciprocity significantly more than the other moralities, while conservatives value all five equally.
+Ownership has also been argued to be a strong candidate to be a moral foundation.

 Moral virtues

 In 2004, D. Lapsley and D. Narvaez outlined how social cognition explains aspects of moral functioning.
 Their social cognitive approach to personality has six critical resources of moral personality: cognition, self-processes, affective elements of personality, changing social context, lawful situational variability, and the integration of other literature.
 Lapsley and Narvaez suggest that moral values and actions stem from more than our virtues and are controlled by a set of self-created schemas (cognitive structures that organize related concepts and integrate past events).
 They claim that schemas are "fundamental to our very ability to notice dilemmas as we appraise the moral landscape" and that over time, people develop greater "moral expertise".